Review: Nava Dance Theatre "Broken Seeds Still Grow" Bankhead Theater, Livermore - Aug. 27, 2022

 A mournful cello introduces Section V: Burden.
 An illustration of a woman, cane in hand, stooped over under the weight of the bulging sack she carries is projected.
 Five dancers fill the stage each dealing with their own challenge.
 Some walk with long lunging strides, carrying something heavy on their backs.
 Others struggle to push something away or draw something to them as their arms strain to pull an imaginary rope.
 Their expressiveness helps us feel both the physical and emotional weight of being uprooted, leaving their homes and communities behind.

 Act Two moves us to the present, where ongoing heartaches of displacement and discrimination are explored.
 There is also celebration of activists and their efforts to fight for inclusion and keep cultures alive.
-Hope and trepidation for future generations is present.
+Both hope and trepidation for future generations are present.

-Later in Section X: Her Sweat and Tears, Nadhi again kneels to feel the dirt with her hands.
+Later in Section X: Her Sweat and Tears, Thekkek again kneels to feel the dirt with her hands.
 Satisfied, she plants a seed, gently covering it before watering it, as the percussionist makes the sound of drops.
 She looks to the heavens and cups her pregnant belly.
-A video of a tree growing plays, as Nadhi soothes a baby at her shoulder.
+A video of a tree growing plays, as Thekkek soothes a baby at her shoulder.
 We see a full progression of her interactions with the growing child.
-She tickles its toes, and later teaches it to play catch.
-When she sends it off to school, she assures it that it is safe to go.
-Soon her face fills with concern as she mimes the child returning to whisper in her ear about being pushed because of the color of their skin.
+She tickles his toes, and later teaches him to play catch.
+When she sends him off to school, she assures him it is safe to go.
+Soon her face fills with concern as she mimes the child returning to whisper in her ear about being pushed because of the color of his skin.
 The mother calls both children to her and explains that they will grow up together and need to use their words to solve their problems.

 Having been raised on traditional story ballets like Giselle, with their contrived fairytales, it was marvelous to see how dance and pantomime can be used to share lived histories and communicate effectively about contemporary issues.
 NDT’s storytelling will no doubt spur discussion in families, while shedding light on areas of concern.
-I am so grateful to have been witness to these experiences, hopes, and dreams.
+I am so grateful to have been witness to these experiences, hopes, and dreams alongside an audience of many intergenerational families in suburban Livermore’s Bankhead Theater.

 Review by Jen Norris August 28, 2022